amolvaze/SampleWeb/readme.txt

 Overall, it was fun project!

-JQuery Auto-complete mechansim is really awesome!
+JQuery Auto-complete mechanisam is really awesome!